Problem Set 4 - Writing GIS Scripts

 When writing scripts in this exercise, there’s no need to include extensive front matter (e.g., the script name, description, name, date, etc.), but it may be helpful to add comments that briefly describe each step in your script so that we can offer partial credit.

 When you’ve completed this assignment, compress your entire workspace folder into a single zip file, being sure to include any requested screen captures in your Docs folder.
-Rename the zip file using your NetID followed by “_PS4” (e.g. jpfay_PS4.zip), and submit it via Sakai’s Assignments section.
+Rename the zip file using your NetID followed by “_PS4” (e.g. jpfay_PS4.zip), and submit it via the Assignments section on Canvas.

 Some general tips to contemplate as you tackle this assignment: